michelle3211/311project/project-background/generics_and_mixins.md

 ```

 In TypeScript, if a generic function is created, the compiler will enforce that all the actions taken in the function are used in such a way that they *could* work with all types.
 So if you attempt an operation that is only allowed for type `string` but not `number`, it will be forbidden (causes an error).
 But this is recognized only at compile time.
 There is no run-time representation for type parameters. [@1]

+In our web application, this feature may come in useful when quasi-randomly generating linkbait headlines.
+For example, we may want to construct a headline following the template: "You'll be shocked when you see [number: number] [string: plural noun] [string: verb]!" and different sub-phrases may be permuted to different ordering for variety.
+One way to make this would be to write a function that will concatenate sentence fragments no matter if they are strings or numbers.

 Generic parameters can be constrained by and get members of the supertypes.
 For example, by using `extends` in the following function, `x` and `y` are subtypes of Comparable (a generic function) and get a `compareTo` member:
 ```ts